ddeutils/ddedocs/docs/tools/vcs/git/git-commit-release.md

 `<short-summary>`

-: - use the imperative, present tense: "change" not "changed" nor "changes" - don't capitalize first letter - no dot (.) at the end
+: use the imperative, present tense: "change" not "changed" nor "changes" - don't capitalize first letter - no dot (.) at the end

 `<type>`

 : - `feat`: Features : A new feature. - `fix`: Bugfixes : A bug fix. - `docs`: Documents : Documentation changes. - `style`: Style : Changes that do not affect the meaning of the code
-(white-space, formatting, missing semi-colons, etc). - `refactor`: Refactor : A code change that neither fixes a bug nor adds a feature. - `perf`: Improved performance : A code change that improves performance. - `test`: Testing : Changes to the test framework. - `build`: Build : Changes to the build process or tools. - `dep`: Dependencies and Removals : Changes or update dependencies
+(white-space, formatting, missing semi-colons, etc). - `refactor`: Refactor : A code change that neither fixes a bug nor adds a feature. - `perf`: Improved performance : A code change that improves performance. - `test`: Testing : Changes to the test framework. - `build`: Build : Changes to the build process or tools. - `dep`: Dependencies and Removals : Changes or update dependencies.

 `<scope>`